-Director of Information Technology – Legal Services.
+IT Director – Legal Services.

 Get to know your IT staff.
 Connect with them one on one and ask if they could change one thing what would it be.
 Ask what you can do to make their daily task easier and more efficient.
 Do this quarterly throughout the year and implement some team building activities.

 Get to know the leadership team and get comfortable with the decision-makers.
 Implement an IT roadmap and share your vision with them.
 Run every major project by them and get their blessing.

 Don’t assume you know best; you don’t know everything.

 It doesn’t matter how long you’ve been doing this IT director stuff.
 You’re new and must prove your worth.
 Know your worth!
 You must be confident in the direction you’re taking this company.